 }

-Codex reads ESLint output and self-corrects.
+Codex reads ESLint output and fixes the import path itself.

 Step 5: Review imports in agent PRs first